Your Mini Basket

 Our top ceiling speakers for your bathroom

 If you've landed on this blog, you probably enjoy showering to your favourite songs as part of your morning routine.
 Same as us!
-Maybe you're looking to start from scratch or improve your existing system and wondering how to get music in the bathroom.
+Maybe you're looking to start from scratch or improve your existing system and wondering how to get music in the bathroom, particularly in the form of ceiling speakers.

 Some brands have created cheap, waterproof shower speakers that sit on your wall using a suction cup, but in our opinion, we really don’t think these offer the listener a great experience - mainly because the batteries need to be replaced regularly, the sound quality is poor and if the wall gets too wet, they can fall off regularly.